huggingface/blog/setfit.md

     Comparing training cost and average performance for T-Few 3B and SetFit (MPNet), with 8 labeled examples per class.
 </p>

-Since SetFit achieves high accuracy with relatively small models, it's blazing fast to train and on much lower cost.
+Since SetFit achieves high accuracy with relatively small models, it's blazing fast to train and at much lower cost.
 For instance, training SetFit on an NVIDIA V100 with 8 labeled examples takes just 30 seconds, at a cost of $0.025.
 By comparison, training T-Few 3B requires an NVIDIA A100 and takes 11 minutes, at a cost of around $0.7 for the same experiment - a factor of 28x more.
-In fact, SetFit can run on a single GPU like the ones found on Google Colab and even train SetFit on CPU in just a few minutes!
+In fact, SetFit can run on a single GPU like the ones found on Google Colab and you can even train SetFit on CPU in just a few minutes!
 As shown in the figure above, SetFit's speed-up comes with comparable model performance.
 Similar gains are also achieved for [inference](https://arxiv.org/abs/2209.11055) and distilling the SetFit model can bring speed-ups of 123x 🤯.